 - PST confirmation

-The AST Biotoxin unit gained NATA testing accreditation for oysters, mussels, pipis and scallops in 2017.
-We are currently working to extend the scope of accreditation to other species that are affected by biotoxins, including rock lobster, abalone and clams.
+The AST Biotoxin unit gained NATA testing accreditation for oysters, mussels, pipis and scallops in 2017, with the addition of rock lobster, abalone and sea urchin roe in 2020.

-As part of this work, AST is a participant in an international inter-laboratory trial for a new streamlined PST analysis test, organised by two of the world leading laboratories in PST analysis, Cawthron (New Zealand) and Cefas (United Kingdom).
+As part of this work, AST participated in an international inter-laboratory trial for a new streamlined PST analysis test, the "Boundy Method", organised by two of the world leading laboratories in PST analysis, Cawthron (New Zealand) and Cefas (United Kingdom).

 For enquiries regarding zone or area closures, the ShellMAP Biotoxin Management Plan or interpreting Biotoxin results, please contact ShellMAP on 6165 3771 or email firstname.lastname@example.org